97harsh/97harsh.github.io/_posts/2023-03-06-cape-code-trek.md

 ---
 layout: post
 title: Hiking in Cape Cod through the Great Island Trail
-description: A Short day trek to Cape Cod from Boston primarily focused on hiking to explore the area.
+description: A Short day trip to Cape Cod from Boston primarily focused on hiking to explore the area
 type: blog

 tags: ["Hiking", "USA", "Nature", "Road Trip"]